Is fresh ground coffee worth the hype?

 Grinders range from manual to electric, from blade to burr, and ultimately, you should choose the machine that yields the type of freshly grinded coffee that you want.
 For example, coarse ground coffee is especially tasty when brewing French press, but finely ground coffee will serve you well if your drink du jour is espresso.

-Is fresh ground coffee better?
+Is freshly ground coffee better?

 Many long time coffee drinkers will attest to the benefits of fresh ground coffee over the regular ol’ pre-ground stuff.
 Why?
 It ultimately depends on what you’re trying to get out of your cup of coffee.
 If you’re happy as a clam filling your brew with cream and sugar and enjoying the caffeine kick, then drinking freshly grinded coffee might not be a huge priority for you.